CVM Upper and Lower Floor Tour Stops

 16. Room D236: Learn about the Exotic Animal Medicine Service and get up close to native wildlife such as turtles, snakes, and lizards.
 You’ll also learn about our own wolf pack.

 17. Gait Laboratory: Take a peak into the Animal Gait Analysis Laboratory.
 See the exhibit in the Firestone Hall of Discovery (14).

-18. Conference Room (right): Learn about pet nutrition with the Nutrition Club and representatives from Purina, Hills, and Royal Canin.
+19. Conference Room (left): Learn about pet nutrition with the Nutrition Club and representatives from Purina, Hills, and Royal Canine.

-20. Large Hallway: Learn about Rehabilitation, Canine Blood Bank, and Behavioral Services.
+20. Large Hallway: Canine Blood Bank and Behavioral Services.

-21. Kittens!
-Come watch the kittens play and talk with members of the 4H Club and Oxbow.
+21. Show cats!
+Come watch the show cats perform an agility course and talk with members of the 4H Club and Lab Animal Club.